 An SDS is divided into 16 sections and, if written correctly, should be simple and easy-to-read.
 The first three sections describe the chemical’s basic properties, uses, and hazards.
 Sections 4-8 describe how to respond to certain situations involving the chemical, such as a fire, spills, or staff exposure.
 The other sections of the SDS outline other chemical properties, environmental risks, chemical storage and transportation guidance, and more.
 Employees should carefully read all sections in an SDS before chemical use.

-Are Employees Required to Undergo Chemical Safety Training?
+Are All Employees Required to Undergo Safety Training?

 Yes, OSHA’s HCS requires employees who work with hazardous chemicals to undergo comprehensive chemical safety training before interacting with the material to learn how to protect themselves and others.